 Activity among National Acquiring Firms remained high for the third consecutive quarter in 2012, representing 55 percent of the deals completed throughout the year.

 Schwab Advisor Services’ quarterly RIA M&A report is provided as part of the firm’s continued commitment to advancing the interests of RIAs across the business lifecycle.
 This includes supporting advisors through each phase of the process of starting, running, growing and exiting a business.

 About Schwab Advisor Transition Services™

-Schwab Advisor Transition Services is designed to support advisors through each phase of the transition process, including goal setting, evaluating options (internal succession, external sale, and merger or acquisition) and executing a transaction plan.
+Schwab Advisor Transition Services helps advisors think through growing and exiting a business at the right time, with the right people and at the right value.
+This includes goal setting, evaluating options (internal succession, external sale, and merger or acquisition) and executing a transition plan.

-Schwab’s Transition Services includes Schwab’s Mergers & Acquisition Listing Service, an online database offered to advisors that custody with Schwab Advisor Services.
+Schwab’s Transition Services includes Schwab’s M&A Listing Service, an online database offered to independent registered investment advisors that custody with Schwab Advisor Services.
 The service connects advisor firm buyers and sellers and enables advisors to maintain anonymity while soliciting interest and collecting information from other advisor firms on acquisition, mergers, or sales.
 Buyers also can search for investment professionals with books of business who would like to join an RIA firm.

 Additional information and new transitions content are available at www.SchwabTransition.com1

 About Charles Schwab